axesup/combate/Dev-Setup:-General-Information.md

 * **[Mac and Vagrant Setup](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-Mac-and-Vagrant)**
 * **[Vagrant Setup](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-Vagrant)** (Experimental, all OS')

+### Issues

+We are starting a [list of dev setup issues and workarounds here](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-Issues).
+If you have a problem and we figure out how to get around it, please help by updating this page.

 ### Working in the environment

 You don't need any particular IDE to work with CodeCombat.
 Scott uses WebStorm, Nick uses Emacs, and George uses Sublime Text, so already the most important parts are IDE-agnostic.
 We need help making it friendly for Linux and Windows, though, since we all develop on Mac.